-Since 1.4 version, Suricata can listen to a unix socket and accept commands from the user.
-The exchange protocol is JSON-based and the format of the message has been done to be generic and it is described in this commit message.
-An example script called suricatasc is provided in the source and installed automatically when updating Suricata.
+Suricata can listen to a unix socket and accept commands from the user.
+The exchange protocol is JSON-based and the format of the message has been done to be generic.

+An example script called suricatasc is provided in the source and installed automatically when installing/updating Suricata.

-The unix socket is disabled by default.
+The unix socket is enabled by default if libjansson is available.